 Thank you Cards - Printed using 100% post-consumer wase with vegetable-based inks, in Australia, by a carbon-neutral printing manufacturer.

-Linen pouch - Housing 5ml bottle of Tanu is hand made from 100% linen, this is a natural fiber produced from the stake of a flax plant it takes less energy and water to produce than cotton and it biodegrades without creating harmful wasted at the end of its useful life.
+Cotton pouch - Housing 5ml bottle of Tanu is hand made from 100% cotton, this is a natural fiber sustainably produced, and it biodegrades without creating harmful wasted at the end of its useful life.

 The wool heart's - Enclosed with every order of TANU helps to support a small women’s co-operative in Nepal who hand felted each heart.
 Nepal holds a very special place in my heart having spent time there trekking /climbing, getting to know the local sherpas, being invited to meet with and eat with their families, in their often one-roomed family home - was the most incredibly humbling experience of my life (and allowing me to pitch my tent and sleep next to their yaks!!)
 This is my small way of giving back to them.